Uni Hishio: Sea Urchin Sauce from Wakasa, Fukui

-The “Wakasa (若狭)” region in Fukui Prefecture is known for having a rich variety of seafood from ancient times.
+The Wakasa (若狭) region in Fukui Prefecture is known for its variety of seafood from ancient times,

-In the old days, sea urchin, “Uni (雲丹)” was caught in large quantities in Wakasa, and the region today has a specialty sea urchin sauce that it can pride itself on.
+In the old days, the sea urchin Uni (雲丹) was available in large quantities in Wakasa, and the region today has a sea urchin sauce that it can boast.

 Instead of Soy Sauce

 Instead of soy sauce, I enjoyed Sashimi slices with the thick ocher sea urchin sauce, and I was satisfied.

 Fresh vegetable sticks are one of the best matches with the sea urchin sauce.
 A dip of Unihishio and mayo is perfect for them.

 By drizzling some Uni Hishio on a warm bowl of white rice, I found this sea urchin sauce works well with bland or light-tasting foods.